igoramadas/cloudflare-allowme/README.md

 I'm not sure if there's such a use case considering the scope of addresses is within Cloudflare.
 The service is hard coded to ignore the `::1` and `127.0.0.1` IPs.

+### How does it cleanup the list of allowed IPs?

+The service will get the list of allowed IPs from Cloudflare every hour, and remove all addresses older than 24 hours by default.
+You can change this value by setting the `$ALLOWME_IP_MAXAGE` variable, in minutes.
+You can also set it to "false" to disable the auto cleanup.

+Please note that only IPs added by the service will be removed.
+They have a "AllowMe" prefix on their comment.
+If you manually add an IP to the list, it will be left untouched.

 ### How does it identify the client's IP and device details?

 The IP address comes from the following headers: